Guigo1008/Guigo1008/README.md

 ## Hello there! 🖖

-👉 Guilherme Xavier - Data Analysis, Machine Learning, Chemical Engineer Student
+👉 Guilherme Xavier - Data Analysis, Machine Learning, Chemical Engineering Student

-Whether is in my professional field or in my personal one, I always face challenges striving my best of the effort in all that I do.
-I really believe that my determination and focus are key for me achieving the success.
+Whether in my professional field or in my personal life, I strive my best to face the challenges and to overcome any hundle.
+I really believe that my determination and focus are key for achieving success.

 -------------------------------------------------------------------------------------------------------------------------------------------------
 👉 Courses Completed: